iliu-net/alejandro/_posts/2017-03-24-manage busyness.md

 You: "Hey, the class will be starting at noon today."

 Colleague: "Really?
-Because it’s already 2 P.M.!"
+Because it' already 2 P.M.!"

 ## Not Urgent And Not Important